davidbkemp/jsqubits/examples/algorithms/README.md

-To run an algorithm, simply use node:
+To run an algorithm, use `npm`:

-eg.

-    $ node deutsch.js
+eg (note that the path is relative to the location of `package.json`).

+    $ npm run-script example examples/algorithms/deutsch.js

 Or, to run them all:

+    $ npm run-script all-examples

+You can of course run them directly using `node`, but you will need to pre-load `babel-core/register`:

-    $ node all.js
+    $ node --require babel-core/register ./deutsch.js